maniospas/Blombly/docs/advanced/preprocessor.md

 ## !include

+There are four main usages of the include statement:

+1. Recursively including file contents.
+2. Mocking the inclusion of a file's code.
+3. Including a string outcome from `!comptime`.
+4. Including a library stored in a *.bbvm* file.

-Dependencies on `.bb` files or folders are stated with an include statement that looks like below.
+Dependencies on *.bb* files or folders are stated with an include statement that looks like below.
-When an include directive is encountered, it tries to see if adding the suffix `.bb` or `/.bb` to the path is a valid file and imports that.
-In the example below, either `libs/html.bb` is included or, if `libs/html` is a folder, `libs/html/.bb` is included.
-Inclusion paths are checked both relatively to blombly's executable and to the working directory from where the main file is being compiled.
+When an include directive is encountered, it tries to see if adding the suffix *.bb* or */.bb* to the path is a valid file and imports that.
+In the example below, either *libpath.bb* is included or, if *libspath* is a folder, *libpath/.bb* is included.
+Inclusion paths are checked both relatively to Blombly's executable and to the working directory from where the main file is being compiled.

 <br>